 By the way, why oh why do these preschool teachers think it’s such a good idea to constantly come up with special ways to help you disappoint your children?

 I’M NOT AN EXPERT.
 I JUST PLAY ONE ON THE INTERNET.

 Let me help you do all those things.
 Without lecturing.
 Or pretending to be an expert.
 I’ll tell you what worked for me.
 And you can take it from there.
 Because I believe in you.

-My household management series, Managing the Day-to-Day, is posted and ready.
+My household management series, Home Management 101 Tips for Busy Moms (and Everyone Else!), is posted and ready.
 It’s a great place to get started.

 If you need help shoveling out from under, start with Cleaning.

 Don’t have time for a lot of reading?
 Check out my Quick Hacks, Tips, and Tricks page.
 I even included a link to let you skip all my jibber jabber and get right to the tips.